-It was the 19th November.
-The sky was clear and the air was fresh.
-Winter had arrived.
-And so had the Digital Marketing Show 2014.
-Myself and a couple of other members of the Deuce Creative team set off on foot for our train up to the Capital.
 It was a long, arduous journey through multiple stations - at one point, Dave couldn’t get a seat on the tube - but alas, we eventually arrived at ExCel London.
 Having indulged in a healthy breakfast washed down with some sugar-heavy lattes, we entered the exhibition.

 The show was well-organised, though sharing their space with Britain Means Business gave off a kind of red vs blue effect.
 The printed guide to the DMS made the day easy to plan, ensuring we saw everything we wanted to see, stress free.
 We did try the DMS app, but decided due to intermittent internet to go old school, with the printed guide.